stefonarch/lxqt-labwc-session/README.md

 # lxqt-labwc-session

 Files for a LXQt wayland session using the labwc compositor.
 Settings for waybar's wlr/taskbar and [yatbfw]() panel are also provided.
+Does not interfere with existing X11 LXQt sessions.

 Use your display manager to start the session. `startlxqtlabwc` from tty should work too.